virag-ky/City-Skyline/Readme.md

 This is a  mini project inspired by freeCodeCamp.

-You can switch between day and night by pressing the sun/moon.
+You can switch between day and night by clicking anywhere on the screen.

 Made with HTML, CSS and JavaScript.